-Anyone who was in close contact with a person who has COVID-19 up to 2 days before he or she had symptoms is considered exposed and should quarantine.
-Even if the person who has COVID-19 did not have any symptoms, he or she is infectious up to 2 days before being tested.
+If you were in close contact with someone who has COVID-19, up to 2 days before he or she had symptoms, you were exposed to the virus and should quarantine.
+Even if the person who has COVID-19 didn't have any symptoms, he or she is infectious up to 2 days before they were tested.